sawmon71293/freelancer/README.md

 - pnpm --filter web dev
 - pnpm --filter mobile start
 - pnpm --filter server dev
+- or use docker compose up to run all of the apps

 ### Run Tests <a name="runtests"></a>